Jul 15, 2021

 For an existing building where the Accountable Person has little documentation about the construction or systems it contains, specialist fire engineering and surveying resource may be needed to clearly understand the building, its materials and how it might respond to rapid onset events, such as fire or explosion.

-For new-build properties, this information should be available as part of the ‘golden thread’ of building information provided to Accountable Persons on handover from the dutyholders through construction (i.e. the Principal Contractor).
+For new-build properties, this information should be available as part of the ‘golden thread’ of building information provided to Accountable Persons on handover from the dutyholders through construction (i.e. the Client and Principal Contractor).

 In all cases however, the Accountable Person should ensure their Building Safety Case is developed by a team with expertise in fire risk assessing, fire engineering, building systems compliance, maintenance, emergency planning and human factors.
 They should also be experienced in the format and structure of safety cases – using a Claim, Argument and Evidence approach to ensure the case is robust.